Being John Malkovich

-Being John Malkovich is a 1999 American surrealist fantasy comedy film directed by Spike Jonze and written by Charlie Kaufman, both making their feature film debut.
-The film stars John Cusack, Cameron Diaz, and Catherine Keener, with John Malkovich as a satirical version of himself.
+Being John Malkovich is a 1999 American surrealist fantasy comedy drama film directed by Spike Jonze and written by Charlie Kaufman, both making their feature film debut.
+The film stars John Cusack, Cameron Diaz, and Catherine Keener, with John Malkovich as a version of himself.
 Cusack plays a puppeteer who finds a portal that leads into Malkovich's mind.

-Released by USA Films, the film received widespread acclaim for its writing and direction and was nominated in three categories at the 72nd Academy Awards: Best Director, Best Original Screenplay, and Best Supporting Actress for Keener.
+Released by USA Films, the film received widespread acclaim, with praise for its writing and direction, and grossed $23 million against a $13 million budget.
+The film was nominated in three categories at the 72nd Academy Awards: Best Director, Best Original Screenplay, and Best Supporting Actress for Keener.
+The film ranked 441st on Empire magazine's 2008 list of the 500 greatest films of all time, while Malkovich's performance is ranked number 90 on Premiere's "100 Greatest Movie Characters of All Time".

 Plot

 Craig Schwartz is an unemployed puppeteer in New York City, in a forlorn marriage with his pet-obsessed wife, Lotte.
 He finds work as a file clerk for the eccentric Dr. Lester in the Mertin-Flemmer building, on a floor between the 7th and 8th, where the ceiling is very low.
 He develops an attraction to co-worker Maxine Lund, who does not return his affections.
-While filing, Craig discovers a small hidden door.
-He crawls through it into a tunnel and finds himself inside the mind of actor John Malkovich.
-After about 15 minutes, Craig is ejected, landing on the side of the New Jersey Turnpike.
+While filing, Craig accidentally discovers a small hidden door.
+He crawls through it into an earthen tunnel and finds himself inside the mind of actor John Malkovich.
+After fifteen minutes, Craig is ejected, landing on the side of the New Jersey Turnpike.
 He tells Maxine about the door, and she realizes they can sell the experience for profit.

-Lotte enters the portal and becomes obsessed, saying that the experience awakens her transgender identity.
+Lotte enters the portal, and, based on her experience being Malkovich, becomes fascinated with the idea of becoming a man.
 She and Craig visit Dr. Lester's home, where Lotte finds a room filled with Malkovich memorabilia.
-Maxine arranges a date with Malkovich while he is inhabited by Lotte, who becomes smitten with Maxine.
-She reciprocates, but only when Lotte is inside Malkovich; Maxine manipulates him into having sex with her while Lotte is in his mind.
+Maxine arranges a date with Malkovich while he is inhabited by Lotte.
+Lotte becomes smitten with Maxine, who reciprocates, but only when Lotte is inside Malkovich; Maxine manipulates him into having sex with her while Lotte is in his mind.
 Craig, forsaken by both women, locks Lotte in a cage and forces her to set up another tryst with Maxine.
-He inhabits Malkovich instead and discovers that his puppeteering skills allow him some control over him.
+He inhabits Malkovich instead, and discovers that his puppeteering skills allow him some control over Malkovich's body.

-Disturbed by his loss of control, Malkovich confides in his friend Charlie Sheen and becomes suspicious of Maxine.
-He follows her to the office, where she and Craig charge customers to use the portal.
-Entering it, Malkovich finds himself in a world where everyone looks like him and says only "Malkovich."
-After he is ejected, he demands that Craig close the portal, but Craig refuses.
+Meanwhile, the real Malkovich, disturbed by his loss of control, confides in his friend Charlie Sheen and becomes suspicious of Maxine.
+Malkovich follows her to the Mertin-Flemmer building, where she and Craig are charging customers to use the portal.
+When Malkovich enters it himself, he finds himself in a world where everyone looks like him and says only "Malkovich."
+After he is ejected, Malkovich demands that Craig close the portal, but Craig refuses.
 Lotte is freed by her pet chimpanzee and warns Maxine that Craig is inhabiting Malkovich, but Maxine is attracted to Craig's ability to control him.